khulnasoft-lab/clix.py/docs/tutorial/parameter-types/custom-types.md

-You can easily use your own custom types in your **Typer** applications.
+You can easily use your own custom types in your **Clix** applications.

 The way to do it is by providing a way to <abbr title="convert from some plain format, like the input text in the CLI, into Python objects">parse</abbr> input into your own types.